What is the Relationship Between Cell Phones and Mental Health in Teens?

 If you have ever wondered about social media affecting mental health, you are not alone.
-Many users, teachers, family members, and scientists have studied the way in which social media can have a positive or negative impact on personal well-being.
+Many users, teachers, family members, and scientists have studied how social media can have a positive or negative impact on personal well-being.
 By learning more about the relationship between cell phones and mental health in teens, you can better find treatment when necessary.

 Social media can promote many negative consequences:

-1. Firstly, looking at images on social media and not recognizing that they are manipulated or the highlights from someone’s last few weeks can make individuals feel dissatisfied or inadequate about how they look, how they think, what they do, or their appearance.
+- Firstly, looking at images on social media and not recognizing that they are manipulated or the highlights from someone’s last few weeks can make individuals feel dissatisfied or inadequate about how they look, think, do, or appearance.

 Multiple studies have found that social media can worsen many feelings of loneliness, inadequacy, self-harm, isolation, or self-absorption, but in particular, how does social media affect mental health?
 There is strong evidence that it exacerbates depression and anxiety disorders.